mslipets/my-bloody-sonar/README.md

   * `file://<filepath>` - a file path (should be mapped as volume) - can be a file, folder or glob expression (e.g. `file:///dir/filename` or `file:///dir` or `file:///dir/*.yml`)
   * `http[s]://<path>` - an http endpoint

-> Note: If multiple URLs are passed or the file url contains a dir name or a glob expression, all yaml files are being deep merged top to bottom.
+> Note: If multiple URLs are passed, or the file url contains a dir name or a glob expression, all yaml files are being deep merged top to bottom.
 This behavior enables to separate the configuration into different files or override default configuration.

 * `SONAR_ENV_CONFIG_YML_URL_DISABLE_WATCH` - If equals to 'true', then the configuration file will be fetched only at startup, but won't be watched.
 Default 'false'